Model website navigation

 Website navigation arranges links and menus to help users efficiently browse and access information on a website.

-This guide will show you the recommended practices for defining and organizing content types and their properties that your editors will use to create your navigation menus in any website channel managed in the Xperience by Kentico application.
+This guide will show you the recommended practices for defining and organizing content types and their properties that your editors will use to create your navigation menus in any website channel managed in Xperience by Kentico.

 Prerequisites